Study of the U.S. Institutes (SUSI) for Scholars

 Study of the U.S. Institutes for Scholars (SUSIs) is an intensive post-graduate level academic program with integrated study tours whose purpose is to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.
-The Institutes will be conducted as traditional in-person programs at U.S. host institutions.
+Institutes will take place over the course of five-to-six weeks beginning in June 2023; exact dates for each Institute will be communicated in spring 2023.
 Should health, safety, and travel conditions continue to pose significant challenges, the programs will pivot to a modified virtual format.

-Study of the U.S. Institutes for Scholars will include the following themes in U.S. Studies: Journalism and Media; U.S. Economics and Business; U.S. Foreign Policy; and Workforce Development.
+Study of the U.S. Institutes for Scholars comprise the following themes in U.S. Studies: American Politics and Political Thought; Contemporary American Literature; Journalism and Media; U.S. Culture, Identity, and Society; U.S. Economics and Sustainable Development; and U.S. Foreign Policy.

-Eligible applicant must apply to only ONE of the following Institutes:
+Eligible applicant must apply to only ONE field of study.

-- J-1 visa support; A pre-departure orientation held in participant’s home country;
+- J-1 visa support; A pre-departure orientation held in the participant’s home country;

-- Round-trip airfare to and within the U.S.;
+- Round-trip airfare to and within the United States;

 - Housing (generally shared with other program fellows);